GenslerAppsPod/javascript-katas/public/jquery/lab3/README.md

 ## Instructions:

-Create the new tool using lab1,using the command:
+Create the new tool using lab1

- 	  $ grunt newtool:lab3-tool

 Create public, private and static variable as given below,